Dwarfius/VulkanRTSEngine/ReadMe.md

 This is a mutltithreaded engine project indended as a research in to Vulkan API.
 The engine features a OpenGL and Vulkan rendering backends with ability to switch them out at will.
 The engine executes a RTS-battle scenarion until stopped.

 Project uses CMake.
-You'll need VulkanSDK, GLEW, GLM and GLFW.
+You'll need VulkanSDK, GLEW, GLM, GLFW and Bullet2(static libraries, more on it bellow).
 Tested on Windows, should be runnable on Linux too.

+In order to use Bullet, build the static libraries (turn off all build features, leave MSVC_FAST_FLOATS, INSTALL_LIBS on).
+Project is configured to find Bullet, but in case it doesn't find it, add a variable BULLET_ROOT pointing to the Install location of Bullet.

 Tasks
 =====